Teatrante/em_skel/README.md

 # em_skel
-Skafolding for projects with Bootstrap4 and Sass
+Scaffolding for projects with Bootstrap4 and Sass